makrai/notes/wang2002-sentence-by-dissect-BERT.md

   * dissecting BERT-based word models through geometric analysis of the space
   * No further training is required in SBERT-WK
 * evaluate SBERT-WK on semantic textual similarity and downstream supervised
-* ten sentence-level probing tasks are presented for detailed linguistic
+* ten sentence-level probing tasks are presented for detailed linguistic[s]

 # 1 Introduction